Rules, Procedures & Forms

 FRSEF Project Grants are available to Junior and Senior division participants.

 All students are encouraged to apply.
 Grants in values of up to $200 for Juniors and up to $400 for Senior may be awarded to provide resources for students to enable excellence in their research.
-Download an application.
+Apply Today

 The interactive Project Guide will automatically provide each required form based on the student’s Division and project criteria.
 Additionally, every form a student may need is available below.
 Each can be downloaded, printed, and then filled in; or can be opened here and filled in online.
 Parent/adult signatures may still be required before sending, so printing off and signing will be required.
 Forms can then be scanned (or digital photo) and uploaded to the student’s account.